Let’s set a scene.

 Beyond just resume screening, it’s important to eliminate bias during the interview process by properly training your team on interview techniques so hires aren’t made on “gut instinct.”

-One way to do this is by creating interview scorecards for each interviewer.
+One way to do this is by creating an interview scorecards for each interviewer.
 One of my favorite hiring principles for creating interview scorecards is outlined in Who: The A Method for Hiring.
 The scorecard section of the book explains how to interview based on the mission for the hire, the outcomes we need them to achieve and the competencies that are required to complete these things.
-Here is a scorecard example:

 Step 5: Have a diverse interview panel.